Control Panel Troubleshooting

 Detailed steps for firing kettle elements:

 Firing the HLT element: If the HLT PID settings are correct it will only work in AUTOMATIC mode.
 Manual mode will not be available, and pressing the "A/M" button on the HLT PID to switch between modes will do nothing.
 Press the UP/DOWN buttons on the HLT PID until the lower green SET VALUE (SV) is at the desired temperature.
-If this SV value is higher than the PROCESS VALUE (PV), The green PID "OUT" light will turn ON.
+If this SV value is higher than the upper red PROCESS VALUE (PV), the green PID "OUT" light will turn ON.
 Turn the ELEMENT SELECT switch to HLT and the HLT element will fire continuously.
-As the HLT heats up the PV temperature will rise up to and hold at the SET VALUE (SV) temperature.
+As the HLT heats up the measured red PROCESS VALUE (PV) temperature will rise up to and hold at the green SET VALUE (SV) temperature.